hmrc/service-dependencies/README.md

   * Includes all runtime dependencies used by service, including transitive
   * Shows dependencies across different releases of slug, not just latest

-* The latest version for a whitelist of dependencies
+* The Latest version found for any of the whitelisted dependencies
   * This is looked up periodically from Artifactory
   * It will be included in the dependencies returned for a Slug or Github repository.
 Identifying if the repositories dependencies are out of date.